Scritti Politti: Origins

-In the mid-1970s, Green Gartside was studying fine art at Leeds Polytechnic (now Leeds Beckett University).
-The punk rock group Sex Pistols 'Anarchy' tour, which included The Damned and The Heartbreakers, was launched at the Polytechnic on 6 December 1976.
+In the mid-1970s, Green Gartside studied fine art at Leeds Polytechnic.
+The punk rock group Sex Pistols 'Anarchy' tour, which included the Damned and the Heartbreakers, was launched at the Polytechnic on 6 December 1976.
 It inspired Gartside to form a band with his childhood friend Nial Jinks and fellow student Tom Morley.

 Scritti Politti originally consisted of Gartside as the lead vocalist, Jinks as bass player, and Morley as drummer, with Matthew Kay as their manager who sometimes played the keyboard.
-Gartside and Jinks had been at Croesyceiliog Grammar School together in Cwmbran, South Wales, and Gartside met Morley at Leeds Polytechnic.
+Gartside and Jinks knew each other since being students at Croesyceiliog Grammar School in Cwmbran, South Wales.
+Gartside met Morley at Leeds Polytechnic.
 For their first public performance in 1976, supporting local Leeds punk group SOS, the group went under the name 'The Against'.

 Upon finishing their studies, the group relocated to London's Camden Town around 1977, where they lived in a squat.
 The name Scritti Politti was chosen as a homage to the Italian Marxist writer and political theorist Antonio Gramsci.
 The correct spelling in Italian to refer to "Political Writings" would have produced Scritti Politici.
 Gartside changed it to Scritti Politti as he thought it sounded more rock and roll, like the Little Richard song "Tutti Frutti".
-Alongside other groups of what has been termed the DIY ethic or movement (notably the Desperate Bicycles and Steve Treatment, the latter being associated with the Swell Maps), Scritti Politti released a DIY record titled "Skank Bloc Bologna" (a sort of ode to the traditionally leftist Italian city of Bologna), on their own St. Pancras label in 1978.
-To the raw energy of punk, Scritti Politti added a creative spontaneity and a mock-philosophical intelligence in their lyrics, with allusions to intellectual figures such as Karl Marx, Mikhail Bakunin, Jacques Derrida, Gilles Deleuze, and Jacques Lacan.
+Alongside other groups of what has been termed the DIY ethic or movement (notably The Desperate Bicycles and Steve Treatment, the latter being associated with Swell Maps), Scritti Politti released a DIY record titled "Skank Bloc Bologna" (a sort of ode to the traditionally leftist Italian city of Bologna) on their own St. Pancras label in 1978.
+Scritti Politti commonly added allusions to intellectual figures such as Karl Marx, Mikhail Bakunin, Jacques Derrida, Gilles Deleuze, and Jacques Lacan in their songs.